 Terntank is the first shipowner to order vessels within the project platform Zero Vision Tool (ZVT).
 In order to cope with the higher building cost for these vessels, Terntank is together with other participants in the ZVT, working towards Ports and Governmental institutions for a reduction in port costs and fairway dues.

 The project was also granted EU support in the application Baltic Solution, therefore this project is co-funded by EU

 improving these areas.
 By combining the latest shipbuilding technology with our long experience in the tanker segment, we can now build a very energy-efficient tanker.
 A vessel that is both adapted to the North European market and satisfies our high demands on a minimum of environmental impact.

-By using LNG as fuel it is possible to achieve significant environmental advantages in comparison with low-sulphur marine gas oil, which many shipping companies will be switching to when the more stringent sulphur regulations come into force in 2015.
-LNG reduces emissions of SOx by 99 per cent, NOx emissions by almost 97 per cent and particulate matter by over 99 per cent.
-The newly built ships will also emit 40 per cent lower volumes of CO2 than a conventional tanker today.
+By using LNG as fuel it is possible to achieve significant environmental advantages in comparison with low-sulfur marine gas oil, which many shipping companies will be switching to when the more stringent sulfur regulations come into force in 2015.
+LNG reduces emissions of SOx by 99 percent, NOx emissions by almost 97 percent, and particulate matter by over 99 percent.
+The newly built ships will also emit 40 percent lower volumes of CO2 than a conventional tanker today.

 With a newly developed dual-fuel main engine from Wärtsilä and an advanced hull design from Rolls Royce Terntank’s new vessels will meet all future regulations already in 2016.
 The ships will be fitted a low-speed main engine from Wärtsilä with dual fuel and low-pressure technology.
 The new engine complies with the emission requirements for IMO Tier III without other exhaust emission systems for NOx during the use of LNG.
 Bunkering will take place ship-to-ship with bunker ships.